Kurt WeillThe Tsar Has His Photograph Taken

 The Tsar Has His Photograph Taken will be presented by the Scottish Opera Young Company, alongside professional singers and players, directed by Scottish Opera Staff Director Roxana Haines (La bohème 2020), designed by Anna Orton (La bohème 2020), and conducted by Scottish Opera Young Company Artistic Director Chris Gray.

-Supported by: Hugh Fraser Foundation, John S Cohen Foundation, Gordon Fraser Charitable Trust, The Carntyne Trust, The Russell Trust, Hope Scott Trust, MEB Charitable Trust, The Jennie S Gordon Memorial Foundation and Scottish Opera’s Education Angels.
+Supported by: The Hugh Fraser Foundation, The Carntyne Trust, John S Cohen Foundation, Gordon Fraser Charitable Trust, The Russell Trust and Scottish Opera’s Education Angels.

 'Impeccably staged and delivered... the Young Company shows hope for the future of opera in Scotland.'